 - 2. Put the VAXstation 2000 in console mode by pressing the halt button on the rear of the system.
 (See Chapter 1 for information on the halt button.) - 3.
-Type TEST followed by the appropriate number or letter, then press Return:
+Type TEST or just T, and a space followed by the appropriate number or letter, then press Return: